DOCKET

 Cordellioné v.
 Commissioner, Indiana Department of Correction (U.S. Dist.
 Ct. – So.
 Dist. of Ind.)
 [8/23]

 This case challenges the new statute, Ind.
 Code § 11-10-3-3.5(a) [eff.
 7/1/23], that bans transgender prisoners within the Indiana Department of Correction from receiving gender-affirming surgery.
-A preliminary injunction hearing was held on March 26 and we are awaiting a decision.
+The district court granted our motion for preliminary injunction on September 17, 2024, and ordered that the DOC take steps to provide the plaintiff with surgery at the earliest opportunity.
+We assume that the DOC will file an appeal, and the Notice of Appeal is due by October 17.

 ATTORNEY(S): Kenneth J. Falk, Gavin M. Rose, Stevie J. Pactor